 Participants must be 18 or older with lived experience with a mental health or substance use condition.
-They must be publicly willing to identify as someone who lives with a mental health or substance use condition who seeks to use their experience as practical, supportive services for others in recovery.
+They must be publicly willing to identify as someone who lives with a mental health, trauma, or substance use condition who seeks to use their experience as practical, supportive services for others in recovery.
 DBSA does not offer a course for family members of loved ones living with major depressive or bipolar disorder.

 Can family members or friends participate?